Garden Checklist for Autumn

 Removing Leaves

-It's fine to leave leaves (pun intended) in certain parts of your garden, like hedges, where overwintering wildlife can stay, but having leaves elsewhere can lead to your borders and lawns getting damaged.
-They can also make your paths slippery and cause some of your herbaceous perennials to die.
+Sure, we all love leaves, and it's fine to leave them (pun intended) in certain parts of your garden, like hedges, where overwintering wildlife can stay, but… allowing them to pile up elsewhere can lead to your borders and lawns getting damaged.
+They can also make your paths slippery and even cause some of your herbaceous perennials to die.

 Either rake your leaves or gather them with an extended metal grabber.
-The beauty of Autumn leaves, when they are damp, is that you can use them to make leaf mould, which improves your soil and can be used to feed next year's plants (gotta love a life hack!)
+The beauty of Autumn leaves is that when they are damp, you can use them to make leaf mould, which can improve your soil and be used to feed next year's plants (gotta love a life hack!).

 You should also remove leaves from around pest- or disease-prone plants like roses.
 Neglecting to do so will lead to diseases occurring in Winter.